Realtime-Location-Service/Location-MetaData-API/README.md

     }

 #### 1. EXCEPT:
-Except query returns all the items that does not matches the required terms.
-The value of EXCEPT can either be a primitive types or an array of primitive types or an "ANY" or "ALL" query object.
+Except query takes the value as key, value pairs just like the match query.

     "except": {
-        "carrying": {
-            "ANY": ["abul", "mofiz"]
-        },
-        "name": "mofiz"
+        "key1": "value1",
+        "key2": ["value2, "value3"]
     }

+For an except query every key must must not satisfies the value.
+It is just the opposite of match.
+If they match then they will be removed from the result in an except query.

+Except query can also contain "ANY" or "ALL" clause.
+Default is "ALL" if nothing specified.

 ##### i.
 ANY:
 The value of "ANY" must be a list type.
 Satisfies if any of the item of the list